Aarudra: How is Sita related to Rama?

 Ramudiki Sita Yemautundi? or How is Sita related to Rama?, put before the public the riddle of Mandodari, Sita and Hanuman and their origins in a lucid and scholarly way.
-It was a bold attempt at cracking the Valmiki-Ramayana code and in the process de-mystified the story of Rama to the middle-class, literate, modern day Telugu reader.
+It was an attempt at cracking the Valmiki-Ramayana code and in the process de-mystified the story of Rama to the middle-class, literate, Telugu reader.

 The book explores the Buddhist and Jain sources of the story of Rama.
 It also surveys the Khotan Siam (Thai), Laos, and Malaysian versions of the story of Rama.
 Here is a sampling from the 'Dasaratha Jataka ', a Buddhist Tale:

 Buddha narrates the 'Dasaratha Jataka' tale to a householder who was grieving the death of his son....Long long ago..
 Dasaratha was the king of Varanasi.
 He had sixteen thousand wives.The Queen had two sons and a daughter.The eldest son was called Ramapundit and the younger one was called Laxmanpundit.
 The daughter was called Sitadevi.
 The Queen dies after sometime.
 Dasaratha marries again, and comes to like her the most.
 She begets a son named Bharata...When Ramapundit returns from the forest, he marries Sita and rules for 16000 years...Bodhisatta concludes the story stating that Dasaratha was none other than Shuddhodana (Father of Buddha) in an earlier reincarnation.
 Similarly, Sita was none other than Rahulmata (Mother of Rahul or Wife of Buddha) and Ramapundit was none other than Buddha himself.Aarudra's questions like "How is Sita related to Rama?" or "Were they just Husband and wife?" may sound naive or sacrilegious but a serious study of genealogies, as revealed from different sources, logically leads to them.
 To deny the existence of such stories, per Arudra, would have amounted to intellectual dishonesty.